 PEMPAL challenges during this reporting period were even greater than in FY20 during the global pandemic, but the program continues to demonstrate its resilience and relevance to members and donors.
-The resumption of the face-to-face meetings from from post event surveys is overwhelmingly positive, and with the new Secretariat arrangements in place and no funding constraints, PEMPAL is set to deliver the results under the ongoing extended strategy period and hopefully beyond.
+The resumption of the face-to-face meetings from October 2022 was widely welcomed.
+The feedback from post event surveys is overwhelmingly positive, and with the new Secretariat arrangements in place and no funding constraints, PEMPAL is set to deliver the results under the ongoing extended strategy period and hopefully beyond.